5 Oldest Cat Breeds in the World

 Siamese kittens are talkative, which many cat owners find pretty amusing.
 They will communicate their opinions in a raspy and loud voice and still expect you to attend to them and take their suggestions.

-The Siamese care deeply for their owners, participate in various activities, and search for new hideouts.
+The Siamese care deeply for their owners, participate in various activities and search for new hideouts.

 Health issues can arise in any cat, regardless of the breed.
-In this case, health issues for Siamese include liver disease (amyloidosis), different kinds of cancer, dental complications (be sure to always take care of the teeth), and asthma.
+In this case, health issues for Siamese include liver disease (amyloidosis), different kinds of cancer, dental complications (be sure always to take care of the teeth), and asthma.

 3. The Abyssinian